rlridenour/jekyll-blog/_posts/2016-04-26-rejecting-labels.md

 And what I am is
 far less important
 than what I can be
-by the grace of God
+by the grace of God.

 *Amen*